Skip Navigation

 The 8th grade class takes an annual spring trip to Camp Eagle in Rocksprings in central Texas.
 In order to qualify for this experience a student must maintain a passing yearly average for all classes as well as be passing all subjects during the quarter the trip is taken.
 The student must also be in compliance with behavior requirements.
 A student is ineligible for the trip if they have faced multiple disciplinary actions during the year, including, but not limited to: detention, academic or behavioral contract, probation, or suspension.
 Final decision as to a student’s attendance is made by the principal.

-In two parent families it is assumed that both parents are living at the same address unless we are notified otherwise.
-Our Lady of Sorrows Catholic School personnel will, therefore, send home notices, communications, etc., with the child.
-It is assumed that both parents are communicating regarding the child and that all information is shared by and between the parents.
+In two parent families it is assumed that both parents are living at the same address, unless we are notified otherwise.
+OLSS personnel will therefore send home notices, communications, etc., with the child.
+It is assumed that both parents are communicating regarding the child and that all information is shared.
 This information includes, but is not limited to, conference appointments, report cards, discussions with school personnel, tuition statements, and extracurricular activities.

 In families experiencing separation of parents, or ending in divorce, the above information is sent home with the child to whichever parent currently has care of the child.
 It is assumed that this information is shared by the parents and between the parents.
 Since this situation frequently impacts on a child's achievement and interaction at school, parents are asked to inform both the principal and teacher of this fact so that appropriate support can be given to the child.
 Our Lady of Sorrows Catholic School personnel cannot proceed on hearsay, rumors, or demands of a parent, but only with the appropriate documentation detailed below.